bchurchill/pldi19-equivalence-checker/README.md

 The src folder has a number of subfolders:

-  validator - This is where the equivalence checker resides, along with semantics for all the x86-64 instructions, all the code for alignment, building the PAA, discharging proof obligations, etc.
+  `validator` - This is where the equivalence checker resides, along with semantics for all the x86-64 instructions, all the code for alignment, building the PAA, discharging proof obligations, etc.

-  symstate - Data structures for representing an x86-64 system symbolically, along with abstractions of symbolic bitvectors and arrays that serve as a frontend to the SMT solver.
+  `symstate` - Data structures for representing an x86-64 system symbolically, along with abstractions of symbolic bitvectors and arrays that serve as a frontend to the SMT solver.

-  solver - Interfaces with SMT solvers.
+  `solver` - Interfaces with SMT solvers.

-  state - Data structure for representing the concrete state of an x86-64 system.
+  `state` - Data structure for representing the concrete state of an x86-64 system.

-  sandbox - Code to execute safely x86-64 code concretely against our internal state representation.
+  `sandbox` - Code to execute safely x86-64 code concretely against our internal state representation.

-  cfg, tunit - Data structures for representing assembly code as control flow graphs and static analysis.
+  `cfg`, `tunit` - Data structures for representing assembly code as control flow graphs and static analysis.

-  expr - An expression parser
+  `expr` - An expression parser

-  diassembler - The disassembler
+  `diassembler` - The disassembler

-  ext - folder for external code.
+  `ext` - folder for external code.
 Most notably includes Z3, CVC4 and x64asm (the library used to JIT assembly code and run it for the sandbox).

-  serialize, stategen, kerberos, target, unionfind - Other utilities (not relevant)
+  `serialize, stategen, kerberos, target, unionfind` - Other utilities (not relevant)

-  cost, search, transform, verifier - Used by the superoptimizer (not relevant)
+  `cost, search, transform, verifier` - Used by the superoptimizer (not relevant)

 Within the validator folder: